Get Free Solar Panel Quotes

 • Solar panels cover roughly 50% of household electricity needs

-Let’s start off with the basics.
-A solar panel’s output is expressed in watts (W).
+Let’s start with the basics.
+A solar panel’s output is measured in kilowatts (kW).

-The higher the wattage of a solar panel, the more electricity it can produce.
-The output will also be affected by the conditions, such as where you live, the angle of the roof, and the direction your home faces.
+The higher the solar panel’s wattage, the more electricity it can produce.
+The output will also be affected by factors such as where you live, the angle of the roof, and the direction your home faces.

-A 350W solar panel will produce an average of 265 kilowatt hours (kWh) of electricity per year in the UK.
+A 350W solar panel will produce an average of 265 kilowatt hours (kWh) of electricity annually in the UK.
 For context, a kilowatt hour is used to measure the amount of energy someone is using; you’ll often find it on your energy bills.

-The average three-bedroom house uses 2,700kWh of electricity per year, and would need 10 350W solar panels to produce a similar amount.
+The average three-bedroom house uses 2,700 kWh of electricity per year, and to produce a similar amount, it would need about ten 350W solar panels.

 You can find your average daily usage by dividing your annual usage by 365 (the number of days in a year).

-Once you have your usage, you’ll want to choose a solar panel system that produces a similar amount.
-Solar panel installers will typically be able to advise you on this, based on your electricity usage and the solar panels they have in stock.
+Once you know your electricity usage, you’ll want to choose a solar panel system that produces a similar amount.
+Solar panel installers will typically be able to advise you on this based on your electricity usage and the solar panels they have in stock.

 Property sizeAnnual electricity usage (kWh)Solar PV system size (kW)Number of panelsAnnual electricity output (kWh)